hydrobricks/hydrobricks-doc/doc/examples.rst

 Step 1: Preprocess the data in QGIS
 -----------------------------------

+The data preprocessing (outlet, DEM clipping, filling, watershed delineation) is performed in QGIS.

+See detailed instructions here:
+:doc:`preprocessing`

 Step that produces the SHP files and .tif files inherent to the basin to be analysed and which will be used by Hydrobricks.
 This procedure, for the moment, is described to be performed in QGIS.
 All the following steps will be done with the new Swiss coordinate system EPSG:2056 - CH1903+ / LV95.